vercel/next.js/docs/basic-features/data-fetching.md

 - When that’s done, the browser receives the JSON for the generated path.
 This will be used to automatically render the page with the required props.
 From the user’s perspective, the page will be swapped from the fallback page to the full page.
 - At the same time, Next.js adds this path to the list of pre-rendered pages.
 Subsequent requests to the same path will serve the generated page, just like other pages pre-rendered at build time.

+> `fallback: true` is not supported when using `next export`.
+Fallback mode only works in serverless configurations or when using `next start` or a custom server.
+For `next export`, the `fallback` parameter will be treated as if it were `false` and any routes not defined by `getStaticPaths` will return a 404.

 #### Fallback pages

 In the “fallback” version of a page: